silentorb/game-design/marloth/inspiration-contrast.md

 * The most straightforward and efficient core gameplay with few frills—supports the most practical and rich MVP
 * Some great DOOM II Wads are single map but unfortunately I've never liked those as much—DOOM shines the most when it has map progression
+* I marked DOOM II as having local multiplayer because even though no port that I know of properly supports that, the reasons are only due to legacy technical issues (i.e., lots of refactoring but never properly refactoring the player code), and not due to game design
+  * The new Quake port seamlessly supports local co-op

 ### Dungeon Defenders